nemesisdb/nemesisdb/docs/docs/tutorials/first-steps/setandget.md

 }
 ```

-The reponse contains `cnt`, confirming four keys were.
+The reponse contains `cnt`, confirming four keys were deleted.

 ## Object